superlinked/VectorHub/docs/articles/research-agent.md

 paper = PaperSchema()
 ```

-Now, the most important part of the process is creating the spaces.
-There are two spaces we need to create for our schema.
-The first one is `TextSimilaritySpace`.
-This space plays a crucial role in organizing and searching through the research papers.
-Essentially, it converts the text data we provide into vectors, making it much easier to search through them.
-The TextSimilaritySpace is specifically designed to efficiently encode longer text sequences using specialized models, enabling effective similarity comparisons between different pieces of text
+### Defining Superlinked Spaces for Effective Retrieval

+An essential step in organizing and effectively querying our dataset involves defining two specialized vector spaces: TextSimilaritySpace and RecencySpace.

+1. TextSimilaritySpace

+The `TextSimilaritySpace` is designed to encode textual information—such as the titles and abstracts of research papers into vectors.
+By converting text into embeddings, this space significantly enhances the ease and accuracy of semantic searches.
+It is optimized specifically to handle longer text sequences efficiently, enabling precise similarity comparisons across documents.

 ```python
 text_space = sl.TextSimilaritySpace(